raedahgroup/godcr-old/README.md

 The config file is where you set most options used by the godcr app, such as:
 - the host and port to use for the http web server (if running godcr with `--mode=http`)
 - the default interface mode to run (if you're tired of having to set `--mode=` everytime you run godcr)
-- whether or not to use dcrwallet over gRPC for wallet functionality

-To use dcrwallet, Set the wallet rpc address in config to `localhost:19111` (if the rpc address is set in config, connection is made to dcrwallet.
-If not, dcrlibwallet is used by default)
+- whether or not to use dcrwallet over gRPC for wallet functionality.
+To use dcrwallet, Set the wallet rpc address in config (e.g. `wallerrpcaddress=localhost:19111`).
+If the rpc address is set in config, connection is made to dcrwallet.
+If not, dcrlibwallet is used by default

 Run `godcr -h` to see the location of the config file.
 Open the file with a text editor to see all customizable options.